niklasramo/dragdoll/README.md

 #### `baseSensor.destroy()`

-Destroy's the sensor.
+Destroy the sensor.
 Disposes all allocated memory and removes all bound event listeners.

 #### `baseSensor._start( startEventData )`

-Emits drag start event with the provided data.
+Protected method, which emits drag start event with the provided data.

 **Arguments**